api3dao/contracts/docs/contracts/api3market.md

 The user should first fetch the Merkle leaf values and proofs for the subscription they wish to purchase, and call `computeExpectedSponsorWalletBalanceAfterSubscriptionIsAdded()` with the arguments.
 This call reverting indicates that the subscription cannot be added to the queue of the dAPI, so the subscription cannot be purchased.
 In the case that it does not revert, the user should check the sponsor wallet balance to find out how much they need to pay for the subscription (if any).
-Here, it is a good practice overestimate for the probability of the sponsor wallet sending a transaction before the subscription purchase can be confirmed.
+Here, it is a good practice to overestimate for the probability of the sponsor wallet sending a transaction before the subscription purchase can be confirmed.
-For example, say the sponsor wallet balance is `1 ETH`, `computeExpectedSponsorWalletBalanceAfterSubscriptionIsAdded()` result is `2 ETH`, and the user is buying a 30 day subscription whose price is `1.5 ETH`.
+For example, say the sponsor wallet balance is `1 ETH`, `computeExpectedSponsorWalletBalanceAfterSubscriptionIsAdded()` returns `2 ETH`, and the user is buying a 30 day subscription whose price is `1.5 ETH`.
 The daily price of the subscription would be `1.5 / 30 = 0.05 ETH`, which would be a decent headroom.
-Then, instead of `2 - 1 = 1 ETH`, the user could send `1 + 0.05 = 1.05 ETH`, which would be very unlikely to revert, granted that the price is accurate.
+Then, instead of sending `2 - 1 = 1 ETH`, the user could send `1 + 0.05 = 1.05 ETH`, which would be very unlikely to revert if the price is accurate.

 Before making the `buySubscription()` call, the user should make sure that the data feed is registered at AirseekerRegistry and the data feed has been updated in the last day at Api3ServerV1.
 For that, they can do a static multicall to `[getDataFeedData(), registerDataFeed(), getDataFeedData()]`, where the returndata of the first `getDataFeedData()` indicate if the data feed needs to be registered, and the returndata of the second `getDataFeedData()` indicate if respective Beacons or Beacon set need to be updated.